 Might as well say it directly: lots of people hook up at SK/KP, and many people are intimate with each other in other ways – for many, this is the one time a year we get to see about 200 people we’ve shared unforgettable experiences with at one time or another.
 Nordic cultures are fairly relaxed about public displays of sexuality and affection.
 You can expect to see flirting, cuddling, and making out fairly openly, particularly in the main parties; anything else should be in private.
 Nobody should be coerced or pressured into sex or intimacy; when in doubt, communicate verbally and clearly.
 Enthusiastic consent is key.
 Plenty of participants have zero interest in hooking up, and that is completely normal, too.
 The main thing here is that people are responsible for the way they engage with others, and respect other participants’ boundaries.
 There is also a safety team on call, who can offer you support.

 When it comes to gender, there are many participants who are trans and/or non-binary, and everyone uses name tags that include pronouns.
 There are also participants who are not trans or non-binary, but will dress in non-conforming ways at parties or just to explore, or mess with stereotypes in playful ways.
 There are often workshops exploring how to play another gender in larps.
 Basically: the way a person dresses or appears is not always an indication of how they’d like to be addressed.
 SK/KP is a place where bodily and social explorations can be pervasive and fluid, and perhaps this can be disorienting if you’re not used to it.
 Aim to be respectful.

 Preparing and being there

-A separate page about traveling and arrival information coming soon.
+A separate page about traveling and arrival information can be found under Travel Guide.

 What do I bring?